 The list of challenges grumblers and naysayers might point to is rooted in some amount of truth.
-Turkish does come from a different language family than English.
-And you might be able to learn French or German faster than Turkish.

-And there are several things going for you that make Turkish very manageable to learn as long as you are willing to put in the time and effort.
+But there are several things going for you that make Turkish very manageable to learn as long as you are willing to put in the time and effort.
 Three of the most helpful things we will look at in more detail include:

 - the fact that Turkish uses the Latin alphabet

 - Turkish is very systematic and has very few exceptions

 If you prefer watching videos, hit play to watch the video version of this post.
 Otherwise, keep scrolling to find out: is Turkish hard to learn?

 You can thank Mustafa Kemal Ataturk for the modern Turkish alphabet.
 At the conclusion of World War I, when the Ottoman Empire was in shambles, Ataturk unified what is modern Turkey and established the Turkish Republic in 1923.

 As part of his sweeping changes, Ataturk wanted his new country to be more modern and more European.